CAIDA/mapkit-traceroute-bdrmapit-pipeline/README.md

 `source bdrmapit/bin/activate`

 ## Step 3.
-Install requirement libraries
+Install requirement libraries and download RIPE Traceroutes

+# Step 3.1
 (make sure you have the latest version as there are frequent updates with fixes)

 `pip install Cython`